Published Thu, 20 Apr 2023 Corporate Law

 Drag-Along Rights: This clause gives majority Shareholders who want to dispose their shareholding to an unrelated third-party, a right to force the remaining minority shareholders to dispose their shares on predetermined terms as well

-A share purchase agreement should set out the process for the resolution of any disputes between the parties to the shareholder’s agreement.
+Dispute resolution: A shareholders’ agreement should set out the process for the resolution of any disputes between the parties to the shareholder’s agreement.
 This could be simply that disputes are referred to the courts under the respective jurisdiction.
 Alternatively, the Parties can also include the Arbitration Clause in this agreement.
 Under Arbitration, any dispute that arises between the parties will be referred to an Arbitrator appointed mutually by parties to the agreement.
 The decision of the Arbitrator will be final and binding on the parties to the Agreement.